The Ballad of Beech Dickerson: or The Fine Art of Getting Yourself Killed, Multiple Times, in Roger Corman's Teenage Caveman (1958)

 It was the brass at American International who renamed the film, hoping to cash in on Herman Cohen's wildly successful I Was a Teenage Werewolf (1957) -- it was even packaged with Cohen's third Teenage monster-fueled sequel, How to Make a Monster (1958), following Teenage Frankenstein (1957) and Blood of Dracula (1957), when Teenage Caveman was released.

 Regardless of whichever title you see it under, Corman's prehistoric / post-apocalyptic tale is by no means a bad film.
 A bit pretentious maybe -- hell, definitely, but I still dig it.
 But from what I've read, like with a lot of Corman’s films, what winds up on screen doesn't prove nearly half as entertaining as the story behind the actual making of it.
-Just ask Beach Dickerson.
+Just ask Beech Dickerson.
 All of them.

 Sources: How I Made a Hundred Movies in Hollywood and Never Lost a Dime, Roger Corman and Jim Jerome (1990); Fast and Furious: The Story of American International Pictures, Mark Thomas McGee (1984); Roger Corman: An Unauthorized Life, Beverly Grey (2000).